uzbl/uzbl/README.md

 * `tls_error_handler` (command) (no default) (WebKit2 >= 2.3.1)
   - The command to use when a TLS error occurs.
 The handler may return `ALLOW` to ignore the TLS error for the session.
+* `color_chooser_handler` (command) (no default) (WebKit2 >= 2.7.90)
+  - The command to use when a web page requests a color.
+By default, the GTK widget for choosing a color will be used.
+Mainly useful for automated testing.
 * `shell_cmd` (string) (default: `sh -c`)
   - The command to use as a shell.
 This is used in the `spawn_sh` and `sync_sh` commands as well as `@()@` expansion.